Preparing Your Child and Yourself for Camp

 Picking Classes

-Campers will have the opportunity to self-select activities.
-They will also be participating in some activities with their cabin and will have a “free choice” activity time in the evenings.
-The full time camp staff will work with campers to help schedule their classes.
-We work to help campers create a schedule that is well-rounded by encouraging each camper to take an outdoor class, athletic class, and art class.
-Also, campers are encouraged to try new classes and take a higher level of a class than they have already taken.
-Some classes are very popular and may not be open for all campers.
-We do our best to help all campers get into a couple of their top choice classes.
+They will also be participating in some activities with their cabin, and will have a “free choice” activity time in the evenings.
+The full-time camp staff will work with campers to help schedule their classes.
+We guide campers to create a schedule that is well rounded by encouraging each camper to take an outdoor class, an athletic class, and an art class.
+Also, they are encouraged to try new classes and take a higher level of a class than they have already taken.

 Food

 We serve natural, healthy foods.
-Our diet at camp consists of simple, made-from-scratch cooking.
+Our diet at camp consists of simple, made-from- scratch cooking.
 We use lots of healthy fresh ingredients like whole grains, local produce, and white meats.
-Protein-balanced, vegetarian options are served at every meal for those who desire it.
+Protein-balanced vegetarian options are served at every meal for those who desire it.
 We use sugar moderately and serve desserts occasionally.
-We also have a garden that produces some of the produce that we use in our meals.
+We also have a garden which produces some of the produce that we use in our meals.
+Please do not send your child to camp with food.
+We can honor most special dietary needs upon arrangement.
+Although we are not a nut-free campus, we will not serve nuts in the Dining Hall or at snack during any session that includes a participant who is at risk for an anaphylaxis to nuts.
+Thank you for helping us get healthy, natural foods on our tables and promoting healthy eating habits.

-Eating Habits and Disordered eating
+Eating Habits and Disordered Eating

 Swimming